-You must file a Utah individual income tax return if:
+You must file a Utah TC-40 return if you:

-- You are a Utah resident or part-year resident who must file a federal income tax return;
+- are a Utah resident or part-year resident who must file a federal return,

-- You are a nonresident with income from Utah sources who must file a federal return; and
+- are a nonresident or part-year resident with income from Utah sources who must file a federal return, or

-- You want a refund of overpaid income tax.
+- want a refund of any income tax overpaid.

-If you must file a Utah return, first complete a federal return, even if you’re not otherwise required to file with the IRS.
-You need information from the completed federal return to complete the Utah return.
+To file a Utah return, first complete your federal return, even if you do not have to file with the IRS.
+You need the federal return information to complete your Utah return.

-You may be exempt from Utah individual income tax if your federal adjusted gross income is less than the sum of your federal standard deduction and your federal personal exemptions for the taxable year.
-See Exemption from Utah Income Tax for more information.
+You may be exempt from Utah individual income tax if your federal adjusted gross income is less than your federal standard deduction.
+See Qualified Exempt Taxpayers for more information.

 You do not need to file a Utah return if:

 - you are a nonresident whose only Utah source of income is from a partnership, S corporation or trust (or other pass-through entity);

 - the partnership, S corporation, trust or other pass-through entities withheld Utah income tax on your Utah income; and